-- Amounts shown in Column (i) for fiscal 2022 consist of, for (i) Mr. Paul Marciano, home security (\$193,663), automobile expenses, including fuel, maintenance and insurance (\$75,565), health insurance related expenses (\$35,884), and matching contributions to the Company's 401(k) Plan (or to Mr. Paul Marciano's DCP to "make up" for 401(k) match amounts that could not be made to the Company's 401(k) Plan) (\$8,550); (ii) Mr. Alberini, automobile expenses, including fuel, maintenance and insurance (\$32,899), health insurance related expenses (\$12,463) and matching contributions to the Company's 401(k) Plan (\$8,100); and (iii) Ms. Anderson, health insurance related expenses (\$12,394) and a mobile phone fee allowance (\$1,200).
+- (5) Amounts shown in Column (i) for fiscal 2022 consist of, for (i) Mr. Paul Marciano, home security (\$193,663), automobile expenses, including fuel, maintenance and insurance (\$75,565), health insurance related expenses (\$35,884), and matching contributions to the Company's 401(k) Plan (or to Mr. Paul Marciano's DCP to "make up" for 401(k) match amounts that could not be made to the Company's 401(k) Plan) (\$8,550); (ii) Mr. Alberini, automobile expenses, including fuel, maintenance and insurance (\$32,899), health insurance related expenses (\$27,463) and matching contributions to the Company's 401(k) Plan (\$8,100); and (iii) Ms. Anderson, health insurance related expenses (\$12,394) and a mobile phone fee allowance (\$1,200).
 On occasion, when our Named Executive Officers travel on an aircraft leased or chartered by the Company for business purposes, a personal guest of the executive may accompany the executive by occupying a seat on the aircraft that would otherwise be unoccupied.
-In these situations, any incremental cost to the Company for the personal air travel is paid for or reimbursed by the executive.
-During fiscal 2022, Messrs.
-Paul Marciano and Alberini were each entitled to the use of a Company-provided automobile.
+In these situations, any incremental cost to the Company for the use of Company-owned automobiles.
 Incremental cost to the Company for the use of Company-owned automobiles.
+Incremental cost to the Company for the use of Company-owned automobiles.
 Incremental cost to the Company for each other item included in Column (i) was calculated using the actual cost to the Company (unless otherwise disclosed).
-As discussed in the "Certain Relationships and Related Transactions" section below, the Company discovered in the fourth quarter of fiscal 2021 that it had erroneously paid the medical expenses of the employees of certain entities controlled by Paul Marciano and Maurice Marciano from approximately 2000 until October 2020 (the "Marciano Offices").
-The fact that the Marciano Offices may have realized lower overall expenses in connection with obtaining and administering medical insurance for the employees of the Marciano Offices may itself be considered a perquisite provid - (6) Ms. Anderson resigned from her position as Chief Financial Officer of the Company effective March 31, 2022.
+As discussed in the "Certain Relationships and Related Transactions" section below, the Company discovered in the fourth quarter of fiscal 2021 that it had erroneously paid the medical expenses of critain entities controlled by Paul Marciano and Maurice Marciano from approximately 2000 until October 2020 (the "Marciano Offices").
+The fact that the Marciano Offices may have realized lower overall expenses in connection with obtaining and administering medical insurance for the employees of the Marciano Offices may itself be considered a perquisite provided by the Company to Paul Marciano and Maurice Marciano, but there was ultimately no - (6) Ms. Anderson resigned from her position as Chief Financial Officer of the Company effective March 31, 2022.